Skip to main content

 Flexibility: Buying Mid-Trip and Fixed Dates

 Heymondo: Requires you to purchase your policy before your trip begins.
-You cannot buy coverage mid-trip.
+You can’t buy coverage mid-trip.
 Heymondo policies require defined trip start and end dates.
 You can extend your policy if your trip runs longer than planned, but each policy must have fixed dates.

-Flexibility verdict: Genki wins decisively.
+Flexibility winner: Genki wins decisively.
 For digital nomads with open-ended itineraries, Genki’s ability to buy from anywhere and operate without fixed dates is essential.
 Heymondo’s requirement to purchase pre-trip and define dates makes it unsuitable for spontaneous or open-ended travel.

 Who Should Choose Genki